Searching For a Havana Tourists Rarely See

 When friends ask, “What was Cuba like?” what they really want to know is “Did you mambo to Afro-Cuban beats?”
 “Did you cruise in a neon pink ’57 Chevy?”
 “Did you down Mojitos laced with smooth rum?”
 For my boyfriend Patrick and me, the answers are “Yes,” “Yes” and “Yes” for him/”No for me” (I don’t drink alcohol).

-Before you go, consider looking beyond the clichés of Fodor’s or Lonely Planet.
+Before you go to Havana, consider looking beyond the clichés of Fodor’s or Lonely Planet.
 Discover how the local people live, eat what they eat, go where they go.
 See what tourists miss as they glide by in the plush seats of luxury buses.

 If you’re committed to a traditional vacation, read the advice at the end of this article.
 But if you want a truer, grittier, and less expensive view of Havana, here are five ways to keep it real: